-10.1.2 One or two inflatable buoys may be tethered to the stern, sides or anchor line of any start race committee boat.
-Any boat touching these buoys will have broken rule 31 and shall act in accordance with rule 44.1.

-10.1.3 The Starting Area will extend 300 feet perpendicularly (to windward and leeward) from the starting line and radially from its ends.
+- 10.3 One or two inflatable buoys may be tethered to the stern sides or anchor line of any start race committee boat.
+Any boat touching these buoys will have broken RRS 31 and shall act in accordance with RRS 44.1. - The starting area will extend 300 feet perpendicularly (to windward and leeward) from the starting line and radially from its ends.
 Boats whose preparatory signal has not been made shall stand clear of the starting area and of all boats whose preparatory signal has been made.
 Boats which fail to abide by these restrictions may be subject to protest by the race committee only.